stefan-hoeck/idris2-chem/src/Doc/Tut3.md

 sameLength _          _          = Nothing
 ```

+Take a moment to figure out what the definition of `SameLength` tells
+us: Two lists are of equal length, if they either are both empty,
+or if we cons single values onto two lists of equal length.
+Note also
+that the two lists not necessarily store values of the same
+types.
+This is important, since when we zip two lists, they are also
+typically not holding values of the same types.

-Implementing `zipWithSL` is now straight forward, or is it?
+Implementing `zipWithSL` is now straight forward.
+Or is it?
 Our first try might look as the one commented out below.
 However,
 this won't compile.
 Idris can't find a value of type
 `SameLength ta tb` in the recursive case.